lfariabr/konquest/READ.md

 celery -A konquist beat -l info

 ## Overview
-Konquista is a Django project configured with Celery and Redis to handle asynchronous and periodic tasks.
-The main functionality is to manage and periodically clean up leads data, utilizing GraphQL for querying and fetching data.
+Konquista is a Django project configured with Celery and Redis to handle asynchronous and periodic tasks efficiently.
+It leverages GraphQL for dynamic querying and fetching data, and aiohttp for managing asynchronous HTTP requests within the application.
+This setup is designed to manage and periodically clean up leads data, ensuring high performance and scalability.

 ## Key Features
 1. **Lead and Appointment Management:**
-   - Fetches and temporarily stores lead and appointment data in the database.
+   - Fetches and temporarily stores leads, appointment and buyers data in the database.
-	- Uses Lead and Appointment models that include fields for CRM data, customer information, and UTM tracking details.
+   - Uses models to encapsulate CRM data, customer information, and UTM tracking details, facilitating easy and organized data management.

 2. **WhatsApp Messaging System:**
-   - Enables sending customized WhatsApp messages to contacts from various sources.
+   - Enables automated and customized WhatsApp messaging to contacts based on specified rules.
-   - Provides rule-based management for targeting specific contacts.
+   - Utilizes rule-based management to target specific contacts, enhancing marketing efforts.

-3.	**GraphQL API:**
+3. **GraphQL API Integration:**
-   - Powered by the graphene library, allowing efficient GraphQL querying.
+   - Utilizes the Graphene-Django library to create a robust GraphQL interface.
-   - Provides custom types (LeadType, AppointmentType) and resolvers in the Query class to retrieve and manage leads and appointments.
+   - Includes custom types (LeadType, AppointmentType) and resolvers within the Query class for efficient data retrieval and management.
+   - Integrates aiohttp within GraphQL operations to perform asynchronous data fetches, improving data retrieval efficiency from external APIs.

-4.	**Django Rest Framework:**
+4. **Django Rest Framework Integration:**
-   - In usage to provide a different alternative for accessing data endpoints from our app.
-   - Provides possibility to check Leads, will eventually allow to grab more data from API.
+   - Employs Django Rest Framework for a versatile API endpoint access, supporting both RESTful and GraphQL queries.
+   - Enhances data accessibility and interaction capabilities within the app, allowing for extensive data operations and management.

-4.	**Asynchronous Task Processing:**
+5. **Asynchronous Task Processing with Celery:**
-   - Configured with Celery to handle background tasks, such as fetching data and sending WhatsApp messages.
+   - Uses Celery for managing background tasks, such as data fetching and message dispatch, which are crucial for maintaining application responsiveness and efficiency.
-   - Redis acts as the message broker, queuing tasks for processing.
+   - Redis is used as a message broker to queue tasks, enabling asynchronous task processing and scheduling.

-5.	**Scheduled Data Cleanup:**
+6. **Scheduled Data Cleanup:**
-	- The clean_up_leads task deletes old lead records periodically, managed by Celery Beat to keep the database organized.
+   - Implements periodic cleanup tasks to manage database integrity and performance, using Celery Beat for scheduling.
+   - Deletes outdated records and optimizes database usage, ensuring the system remains efficient and clutter-free.

+* **Extra Cool Features**
+   - Pytest: We utilize Pytest for our backend testing, valuing its powerful yet straightforward syntax and ability to handle both simple unit tests and complex functional testing.

 ## Setup and Installation

 ### Requirements